 The Pembrokeshire coastal path is adjacent to the site entrance with Caerbwdi Bay a short walk to the east and St. Non’s Chapel to the west.
 For the more serious walker, continue further along the coast to Solva or Whitesands Bay, or even the entire coastline – the choice is yours.

 Our office is open daily; the opening times vary with the time of year.
-We advise you to telephone Monday to Friday 9am to 11am and 2pm to 4pm, Saturday and Sunday from 9am until noon.
+Winter office hours: Monday to Friday 9am to 12noon, 1pm to 4pm.
+April to October: Monday to Friday 9am to 12noon, 1pm to 4:30pm.
+Saturday and Sunday from 9am until noon .
 There is an answer phone and the messages are dealt with daily; our emails are monitored and replied to throughout the day.
 Or book online using the enquiry form on the right of this page.

 Caerfai Farm Shop is 100 yds from the site entrance and sells milk, cheese, organic produce and other groceries.
-It is open during school holiday periods from the end of May to the beginning of September.
+It is open from the end of May to the beginning of September.
 St Davids and its shops are a fifteen minute walk away, just under a mile.

 There is a regular bus service from St Davids to the railway towns of Haverfordwest and Fishguard.
 From the start of the School Easter holidays until the last Sunday in September the Celtic Coaster bus runs from St Davids to Whitesands beach, St Justinians and Porth Clais Harbour.